Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 GAN training overview.
 {: .img-caption}

-* **Relevant models**
+* **Relevant models from previous post**
 	1. Generative Adversarial Networks: the original, vanilla, GANs.
 	2. Deep Convolutional GANs (DCGANs): first major improvement on the GAN architecture in terms of training stability and quality of the samples.
 	3. Improved DCGANs: another improvement over the previous baseline, DCGANs.
-It allows to generate higher-resolution images.
+It allows generating higher-resolution images.
 	4. Conditional GANs (cGANs): GANs that use label information to enhance the quality of the images and control how these images will look.
+	5. InfoGANs: this type is able to encode meaningful image features in a completely unsupervised way.
+For example, on the digit dataset MNIST, they encode the rotation of the digit.
-	5. Wassertein GANs (WGANs): redesign of the original loss function, which correlates with image quality.
-This also improves training stability and makes WGANs less reliant on the architecture.
+	6. Wassertein GANs (WGANs): redesign of the original loss function, which correlates with image quality.
+This also improves training stability and makes WGANs less reliant on the network architecture.

-## <a name="gans-evolution"></a> GANs: the evolution (part II)
+## <a name="gans-evolution-II"></a> GANs: the evolution (part II)

 ### <a name="dcgans"></a>BEGANs?